Genomon-Project/paplot-doc/data_common.rst

 4-1.
 About keyword
 ----------------------------

-With paplot, each data string entered in the configuration file can be used as a keyword.
+For each column name, we can set the keyword by setting the configuratin file.
+Keywords will be used for customizing pop-up information and so on.

 **Configuration file**